wesleyduff/Blog-and-Tutorials/README.md

 #### .then()
 Always returns a Promise, allows you to chain method calls.
-If a .then() returns a value, the value is automatically wrapped in a promise and unwrapped to pass the value to further chaining.
+If a .then() returns a value, the value is automatically wrapped in a promise and unwrapped to pass the value to future .then() methods for further chaining.

 Two parameters are optional but at least one has to be provided.
 The first parameter is a function that gets called when a promise has been resolved (successful).